 It’s not as big as the Dreame or Narwal base station, but it still takes up a lot of space.

-However, the Mop Station doesn’t have a self-emptying feature like the Roborock S7 MaxV Ultra, so you’ll need to empty the dustbin manually.
+However, the Mop Station doesn’t have a self-emptying feature like the Roborock S7 MaxV Ultra, so you must empty the dustbin manually.

-Each tank has sensors to detect when full or empty (clean water tank), so babysitting is unnecessary.
+Each tank has sensors to detect when it is full or empty (clean water tank), so babysitting is unnecessary.

 The app will notify users through a voice prompt if the tanks are empty or full.

 At the heart of the Yeedi Mop Station dock is the pad washing module that (you guessed it) washes and dries the disc pads.